 Although Lincoln head 1917 wheat pennies aren't rare, they're still considered collectible.
 In fact, in 1917 there were more than 284 million pennies minted.
 Divided among the different American mints this amounts to:

 - 33 million in the San Francisco mint

 The value of this historic penny depends on several factors:

 - Mint location

-Actually, there are some Lincoln 1917 wheat pennies that are worth hundreds, and even thousands, of dollars.
+Actually, there are some Lincoln 1917 wheat pennies that're worth hundreds, and even thousands, of dollars.
 However, these coins are graded in the high 60s to 70, on a scale of 1-70.
 Most of the older coins that have been in circulation are graded at a 4, which is good, to 12, which is fine.
-A coin with a grade of 4 is heavily worn with the legend and design still visible.
+A coin with a grade of 4 is heavily worn, with the legend and design still visible.
 It may appear dull with lettering worn smooth and have faded areas.
 A grade 12 coin has strong, sharp and defined details on the areas of the coin that are, or should be, raised.

 Wholesale and Retail Value of a 1917 Penny

 Just like all collectibles, coins have a wholesale value and a retail value.
 The wholesale is the price a coin dealer pays to buy a coin.
 Retail is the price the dealer charges when he sells the coin.